Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Distance-Weighted and Target-Weighted Cross-Validation

 TWCV assigns weights $w_i$ to validation tasks such that the weighted distribution of task descriptors matches these target margins.
 Formally, weights are obtained by solving the calibration equations

 subject to normalization $\sum_{i=1}^{n_{\text{val}}} w_i = 1$.

 The resulting estimator of deployment risk is

-The weights are obtained using \emph{calibration weighting} (also known as raking), which adjusts the empirical distribution of validation tasks to match known margins of the target population \cite{deville1992calibration,lumley.2004.jss}.
+The weights are obtained using \emph{calibration weighting} (also known as raking), which adjusts the empirical distribution of validation tasks to match known margins of the target population \citep{deville1992calibration,lumley.2004.jss}.
 In this way, TWCV can be interpreted as a calibration-based estimator of deployment risk.

 TWCV requires a validation task generator whose support covers that of the deployment-task distribution.
 We propose buffered resampling with a range of buffer distances as a validation-task generator as it allows us to create relevant combinations of environmental predictors and prediction distances in a more controlled way than unbuffered random CV or leave-one-out (LOO) sampling.
-Buffered task generation can be implemented as leave-$m$-out resampling with randomly varying buffer radii while ensuring that training sample sizes do not deteriorate too strongly (for example, $\ge 80$\% of original sample size).
+Buffered task generation can be implemented as leave-$m$-out resampling with randomly varying buffer radii while ensuring that training sample sizes do not deteriorate too strongly (for example, $\ge 80\,$\% of original sample size).

-In summary, by weighting validation losses so that validation tasks reproduce the distribution of prediction tasks across the target domain, TWCV provides an estimator of deployment risk that accounts for both spatial configuration and environmental representativeness of prediction tasks with regards to a known deployment situation.
+TWCV therefore provides a deployment-oriented estimator that accounts for both spatial configuration and environmental representativeness of prediction tasks.
 It requires a task generator such as buffered resampling that ensures adequate coverage of the deployment task distribution.